Support is essential when we struggle with depression, and it’s good if that support can come from a variety of people and means.

-If you struggle with depression, remember that the situation is tough for your partner too.
-They will feel frustrated that they can’t alleviate your pain, and that they don’t know what to do.
+If we struggle with depression, we need to remember that the situation is tough for our partner too.
+They will feel frustrated that they can’t alleviate our pain, and that they don’t know what to do.

 “He struggles to understand why I’m depressed and gets flustered by the thought he can’t just fix me”.

 “She’s not sure how to be, or what to say sometimes.
 It’s hard for her”